-Noteworthy enables decentralized hub and spoke topologies making it easy for you and a friend to collaboratively host a website.
+Noteworthy is free software that enables decentralized hub and spoke network topologies that make it easy to collaboratively self-host online services.

 There are 3 roles in a Noteworthy network:

 - Hub: Proxies encrypted traffic between public internet and a Taproots

 - Taproot: A user's primary server (Raspberry Pi / Desktop Computer) in their physical possession.